 What is Chai Tea?

-The influx of custom in Tea and Coffee shops throughout the UK (and, in fact, around the world) has seen our well-known ability to tolerate long queues put to the test.
-Perhaps you have been in this position and found yourself aimlessly looking for some source of entertainment as you gradually waddle towards the counter.
+The influx of custom in Tea and Coffeehouses throughout the UK (and, in fact, around the world) has seen our outstanding ability to tolerate long queues put to the test.
+Perhaps you, too, have been in this position.
+Maybe you’ve found yourself aimlessly looking for some source of entertainment as you gradually waddle towards the counter.

 What is Chai Tea?